AnimalGenome/vertebrate-trait-ontology/README.md

 pertaining to the morphology, physiology, or development of vertebrate organisms.

-The latest version of the new data release is located in "current_release".
+The latest version of the new data release is in "current_release".

 The VT is protected with <a href="https://creativecommons.org/licenses/by-nc/4.0/">Creative Commo ns Attribution Non-commercial 4.0 International License</a>.